 An investigation by a state supervisor is a process of careful examination or scrutiny to determine the truth of a matter.
 Investigations are sometimes thought of in two categories of authority: criminal investigation authority and administrative investigation authority.
 Defined simply, criminal investigations are conducted by "certified law enforcement officers" and administrative investigations are conducted by regulators with different authority.
-The primary difference between these two authorities are that criminal investigators have the ability to obtain search and arrest warrants and to execute those warrants.
-But both investigations that are not available to law enforcement (e.g., broad "books and records" authority that allow regulators to look at virtually anything produced or held by the regulated entity, the authority to charge the nonbank for investigation time and the ability to issue administrative subpoenas under the commissioner's delegated authority).
+The primary difference between these two authorities are that criminal investigations are serious matters, and there are powers and authorities granted in regulator investigations that are not available to law enforcement (e.g., broad "books and records" authority that allow regulators to look at virtually anything produced or held by the regulated entity, the authority to charge the nonbank for investigation time and the ability to issue administrative subpoenas under the commissioner's delegated authority).